Guidelines for English Department Prizes

 as an English major.
 Faculty nominations are due to the department chair on or before

 Monday, March 27.

-submit papers to the Honors and Awards Committee, which consists of department members
+papers to the Honors and Awards Committee, which consists of department members who

 in the spring semester.
-Submissions due by 5:00 p.m. on April 14 to the Chair of Honors
+Submissions due by 5 p.m. on April 14 to the chair of the

 Class of ’79, recognizes a student who produces exemplary literary criticism on the